-I have fond memories of sipping on ponche on Noche Buena (Christmas Eve) while making tamales and enjoying the Christmas festivities.
-It is the perfect complement to the holidays.
+I have fond memories of sipping on traditional Mexican ponche on Nochebuena (Christmas Eve) while making tamales, with a pot of pozole simmering on the stove, and enjoying the Christmas festivities.

 Jump to: